davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

      - DataAccess failing with "Parameters must be specified in Key/Value pairs" error
      - Issue appears to be with how Zeep passes array parameters to SOAP service
    - Current status:
+     - DataAccess still failing with "Parameters must be specified in Key/Value pairs" error
-     - ✅ FIXED: DataAccess parameter format issue - removed @ symbol from parameter names
+     - Tried removing @ symbol from parameter names - still getting same error
-     - Parameters should be sent as ['QuoteGuid', 'value'] not ['@QuoteGuid', 'value']
-     - Ready to test Bind method with quote option ID approach
+     - Likely issues:
+       1. The stored procedure spGetQuoteOptions_WS probably doesn't exist in the database
+       2. DataAccess may have a different parameter format requirement we haven't discovered
+       3. The IMS instance may have specific configuration for DataAccess
-     - This should bypass the installment billing requirement per documentation
+     - Currently blocked on bind operation due to installment billing requirement

 7. **Method Availability**
    - `AddQuoteWithSubmission` doesn't exist in this IMS instance